Hexagon/blog/src/posts/2023-08-31_building_a_blog_using_lume.md

  - guide
  - standalone
 priority: 4
+intro: "If you're like me, you probably appreciate the simplicity of using a static site generator for your blog or website.
+Today, I want to share the beauty of Lume, a static site generator built for Deno."
 ---

-If you're like me, you probably appreciate the simplicity of using a static site generator for your blog or website.
-Today, I want to share the beauty of Lume, a static site generator built for Deno.

 ## What is Lume?